olinjs/olinjs/lab2/README.md

 ##Choosing Two Existing Apps
 Here's a list of ideas to get you started - feel free to come up with others.
-Amazon
+-Amazon
-Expedia
+-Expedia
-Facebook
+-Facebook
-Flickr
+-Flickr
-Goodreads
+-Goodreads
-Netflix
+-Netflix
-New York Times
+-New York Times
-Pandora
+-Pandora
-Trello
+-Trello
-Yelp
+-Yelp
-Youtube
+-Youtube

 ##Creating a Mashup
 We _don't_ want you to copy every feature of both existing apps!
 Instead, pick out one or two key features of each.
 For instance, if you chose Dropbox and Youtube, you might build something like [DropTube](http://drop-tube.herokuapp.com/ "Josh's mashup from spring 2013").